wso2-attic/vagrant-apim/vagrantFiles/machines/README.md

-# Vagrantfile for WSO2 Identity Server
+# Vagrantfile for WSO2 API Manager

 This section defines the procedure to execute run Vagrant resources for a setup of WSO2 API Manager single node with Analytics support.